 This report covers the period from 21 October 2014 to 21 April 2015.
-The reporting period has been dominated by three main political developments: the process of government formation following the October 2014 General Elections, efforts to kickstart Bosnia and Herzegovina's European Union (EU) integration process and continued actions and statements challenging the fundamentals of the Dayton Peace Agreement.
+The reporting period has been dominated by three main political developments: the process of government formation following the October 2014 General Elections, efforts to kick-start Bosnia and Herzegovina's European Union (EU) integration process and continued actions and statements challenging the fundamentals of the Dayton Peace Agreement.

 Election results for the state of Bosnia and Herzegovina (BiH), the two entities (Federation and Republika Srpska), and the ten cantons in the Federation were certified on 10 November.
 The Republika Srpska (RS) National Assembly appointed a government on 18 December, which took office on 27 December, making the RS government the first executive to be formed on the basis of the October election results.
-Prolonged disagreement on the distribution of political posts among the Federation-based parties who had signed a coalition agreement already in November, delayed the final appointment of the state-level Council of Ministers and the Federation government until 31 March.
-At the time of writing, seven of the 10 Cantonal assemblies in the Federation have elected governments.
+Prolonged disagreement on the distribution of political posts among the Federation-based parties who had signed a coalition agreement already in November, delayed the final appointment of the state-level Council of Ministers and the Federation have elected governments.
 With the Council of Ministers and Federation governments in place, I am encouraged by their respective Prime Ministers' stated intention to undertake serious reform efforts, and to focus on encouraging investment and economic growth as a priority.